johanley/special-relativity-core/README.md

 ```
 This confuses me.
 It seems like the breakdown of two boosts = boost + rotation no longer needs the rotation.

-**Strange but true**: a boost changes the *measured* rates of all clocks in the universe except for those moving the same way as you.
-A boost changes the *measured* geometry of all objects in the universe (the flattening effect) except for those moving the same way as you.
-*However*, **the light-slice view is significantly different from the time-slice view.**
-In the forward direction (for the light-slice view), the flattening is replaced by an actual expansion, while in the reverse direction
-the flattening increases (and doubles in the ultra-relativistic limit).
-Similarly, the Doppler factor significantly changes how frequencies (clocks) are measured by a single detector.

-**Time dilation and length contraction are two sides of the same coin.**
-The traveler measures flattening-of-the-world along the line of motion (and no time dilation on the spacecraft).
-The stay-at-home measures time dilation on the spacecraft (but no flattening-of-the-world along the line of its motion).

-Trying to model 4-vectors as generic classes seemed to be inferior to the simpler style of a more basic FourVector class.
-The only oddity is the need to distinguish between events (sensitive to displacement operations) and all of the differential 4-vectors (insensitive to displacement operations).

-Having the core coord transforms lets you build a history out of simple building-blocks.
-The building-blocks retain their simple geometry, while the coord transforms do the job of allowing
-all kinds of choices for changing the frame of reference.